tsochefkarma-ux/TCC-SHT/README.md

 This is all CONJECTURE any claims made within this are not claiming truths applicable to our universe, only to a universe that is governed by the Schoen Manifold.
 While it is still technically possible for this to be ours, the liklihood is...
 It isn't.
 This is a passion project first and foremost.
 Done by someone with absolutely 0 previous professional experience in either physics or mathematics.

+This is done entirely by myself a philosophy student and a repository of LLMs.
+I have reached out to a couple of physicists to make sure our "master equation" is fair and valid from the Sage Math.
+But other than that, not a single thing has been validated by the scientist community.
+As such:

+---
+It is open-source.
+We invite you to break it.
 ---

 ## 1. Abstract